wynk182/acro-that/issues/memory-optimization-summary.md

 ## Overview

-This document summarizes the memory optimizations implemented for `acro_that` based on the analysis in `memory-improvements.md`.
+This document summarizes the memory optimizations implemented for `corp_pdf` based on the analysis in `memory-improvements.md`.

 ## Optimizations Implemented